-The School of Biosciences’ Centre for Ecology and Conservation is based at the University of Exeter’s Cornwall Campus, situated in the Daphne du Maurier building.
+The Centre for Ecology and Conservation in Biosciences is based in the Daphne du Maurier building at the University of Exeter’s Penryn Campus, Cornwall.
 Set in 70 acres of stunning countryside, the campus is within easy bus route of the nearby towns of Penryn and Falmouth and 10 miles from Truro.

 This purpose-built facility houses state-of-the-art seminar rooms and lecture theatres, plus computer suites equipped with PC workstations for undergraduate student use.

-The teaching laboratory boasts panoramic views of the Penryn river (see the virtual tour of the Teaching Laboratory), and is fully equipped for all teaching needs, supporting the full range of studies in zoology, ecology and conservation.
+The teaching laboratory boasts panoramic views of the Penryn river, and is fully equipped for all teaching needs, supporting the full range of studies in zoology, ecology and conservation.

 These laboratories are fully equipped with the needs of a modern laboratory and are complemented with state of the art cold rooms and numerous temperature and light controlled incubators, enabling rearing of model and non-model organisms for study.
 In addition to these laboratories:

-- Controlled environment rooms: 5 large programmable environment rooms with variable temperature and light regimes and shelving for insect rearing and plant growth applications
+- Controlled environment rooms: 13 large programmable environment rooms (including 8 in the ESI) with variable temperature and light regimes and shelving for insect rearing and plant growth applications

 - Greenhouses: 2 large fully programmable greenhouses with automated blinds and lighting systems and full racking for plant and insect rearing